geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/mnist.md

     FastEstimator-Test: step: 3750; epoch: 2; accuracy: 0.9908;

-## Images inference
+## Inferencing
-In this step we run image inference directly using the model that just trained.
+Now let's run inferencing on several images directly using the model that we just trained.
-We randomly select 5 images from testing dataset and infer them image by image with `Pipeline.transform` and `Netowork.transform`
+We randomly select 5 images from the testing dataset and infer them image by image by leveraging `Pipeline.transform` and `Netowork.transform`:

 ```python